Adit2908/adit-made/README.md

 # adit-made
-this is my first git repository
+This is my first git repository.
 Author-Aditya Pratap Rao